EBCDIC: Code page layout

-There are hundreds of EBCDIC code pages based on the original EBCDIC character encoding; there are a variety of EBCDIC code pages intended for use in different parts of the world, including code pages for non-Latin scripts such as Chinese, Japanese (e.g., EBCDIC 930, JEF, and KEIS), Korean, and Greek (EBCDIC 875).
+There are hundreds of EBCDIC code pages based on the original EBCDIC character encoding; these are intended for use in different parts of the world, including code pages for non-Latin scripts such as Chinese, Japanese (e.g., EBCDIC 930, JEF, and KEIS), Korean, and Greek (EBCDIC 875).
 There is also a huge number of variations with the letters swapped around for no discernible reason.

 The table below shows the "invariant subset" of EBCDIC, which are characters that should have the same assignments on all EBCDIC code pages that use the Latin alphabet.
 (This includes most of the ISO/IEC 646 invariant repertoire, except the exclamation mark.)
 It also shows (in gray) missing ASCII and EBCDIC punctuation, located where they are in Code Page 37 (one of the code page variants of EBCDIC).
 The blank cells are filled with region-specific characters in the variants, but the characters in gray are often swapped around or replaced as well.
 Like ASCII, the invariant subset works only for languages using only the ISO basic Latin alphabet, such as English.